Contenido del Curso

 During training, the primary goal is to minimize this loss function.
 This is achieved by adjusting the model's weights through backpropagation.

-Here's the table of the most popular loss functions:
+Here are some of the most popular loss functions:

 The choice of the appropriate loss function depends on the nature of the problem (classification, regression, etc.) and the specific requirements of the dataset and task.